wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

 ##### 13 Unanimous written resolutions

-*   (1) A resolution signed or assented to in writing (whether sent by post, delivery, or electronic communication) by all members is as valid and effectual as if it had been passed at a meeting of the board duly called and constituted.
+*   (1) A resolution signed or assented to in writing (whether sent by post, delivery, or electronic communication) by all members who are entitled to vote on the matter is as valid and effectual as if it had been passed at a meeting of the board duly called and constituted.

     (2) The resolution may consist of several documents containing the same resolution, each signed or assented to in writing by 1 or more members.

+    Schedule 5 clause 13(1): amended, on 18 July 2013, by [section 41(4)][419] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 14 Board may appoint committees